EgonKrenz/DayZ-Epoch/README.md

 <b>Items</b>
 * new Items never seen before in dayz, like:
-* Mg, SPG, Granadelauncher on Tripod.
+* Mg's, SPG and Granade Launcher on Tripods.
 * Mortars.
 * custom Vehicles.
 * rare Loot.
 * randomized Loot after every restart.

 <b>other addons</b>
-* Buildsnapping for easy allignment.
+* Buildsnapping for easy allignment. http://epochmod.com/forum/index.php?/topic/6036-release-build-snapping-extended-v16-updated-02202014/
 * Elevator that can be build and used to transport players/cars/helis/some objects.	http://epochmod.com/forum/index.php?/topic/3635-elevator-script-for-players-and-vehicles-wipprototype/
 * Towing for towing vehicles on to a Truck.
 * Lifting for lifting vehicles and Objects that are not player owned and locked or under a roof.